 We have more information in other articles on our site, but these general guidelines will help you to build trust.
-Understanding your cat is the best way to build trust and know when it has arrived.
+You can also take a look at our video below to help reaffirm this behavior:

 If you want to read similar articles to How Do I Know If My Cat Trusts Me?, we recommend you visit our Facts about the animal kingdom category.

 1. Turner D. C. (2021).
 The Mechanics of Social Interactions Between Cats and Their Owners.
 Frontiers in veterinary science, 8, 650143.